 • don’t used more goloblur salt in solutions it effects on rubbing fastness.

 • it is also called levelling agent.

-Effect of temperature on proteins fibres such as wool materials.
+Effect of temperature on wool materials

 • If dyeing process is carried out at boiling temperature then no chances of damaged for wool materials they are always protected wool materials.

 • But if dyeing process is carried out at high temperatures then the chances of dye stuff diffuse faster in to the materials and gives good pantration and make better shade and make good fastness properties but if dyeing time will increase with high temperature then the chances of damaged for wool materials.

 Acid dye is more suitable or profitable for proteins fibres such as, Wool dyeing, silk dyeing and acrylic dyeing.
 Acid dye is also called ainonic dyes. acid dyes has no more affinity for cellulosic materials so acid dyes is used for cellulosic materials.
 Because poor shade, poor fastness properties will occur after dyeing.
 But acid dyes is regularly or industrial used for proteins fibres such as wool, silk, acrylic etc. In this case good light fastness properties will occur after dyeing.